Recent Case Examines When an Employee’s Disability Frustrates an Employment Contract

 - Roskaft’s continued receipt of long-term disability benefits (suggesting that he agreed with the insurance company’s determination).

 Based on that evidence, the court concluded, “it was reasonable for RONA to conclude at the time of termination of employment that there was no likelihood of Mr. Roskaft returning to work within a reasonable period of time.”
 As a result, Roskaft’s termination was not wrongful, and his lawsuit was dismissed.

 Working with a Lawyer on Your Disability Claim

 Roskaft’s situation wasn’t all bad.
 As RONA explained when it fired him, “he would continue to receive [long-term disability] benefits provided he remained totally disabled.”
 For many Ontarians, just receiving those benefits can entail a lengthy fight with the insurance company, which will try to increase its profits by minimizing payouts.

 And notice how nuanced the court’s decision was.
 Although RONA had based its decision to fire Roskaft on a misreading of the insurance company’s communications, the fact that other evidence existed on which it could have legitimately based that decision was sufficient to support it.

 Both of these facts serve to emphasize the need for disabled Ontarians to work with an experienced Ontario disability lawyer to protect their interests.
 A lawyer will help hold opportunistic insurance companies to their obligations and help the disabled worker evaluate and understand his or her right to continued employment.

-Preszler Law Firm is an Ontario disability law firm with consultation offices throughout the province, including in Toronto, Barrie, Hamilton Kitchener, and Scarborough.
+Preszler Injury Lawyers is an Ontario disability law firm with consultation offices throughout the province, including in Toronto, Barrie, Hamilton Kitchener, and Scarborough.
 Our lawyers have decades of experience helping disabled Ontarians protect their rights in and out of court.
 If you’ve become disabled and need help dealing with your disability insurer, contact us today for a free consultation.